buildo/avenger/README.md

 // N.B. until now no fetch is yet attempted, avenger will wait until the first subscription is issued const observable: Observable<QueryResult<Error, User>> = observe(userQuery);

-// after this the fetch function triggers observable.subscribe(dispatchError, setCurrentUser);
+// this will trigger the fetch function observable.subscribe(dispatchError, setCurrentUser);

 // alternatively you can call `run` on your query and it will return a TaskEither<Error, User>